-Alabama 177 loops east from U.S. 43 into Jackson, the county seat of Clarke County.
-The route was four-laned from the southern terminus to industrial areas on the Tombigbee River to accommodate increasing truck traffic.
-Alabama 69 ends at Alabama 177 and Downtown Jackson.
+Alabama Route 177 loops 5.16 miles east from U.S. 43 into Jackson, the county seat of Clarke County.
+The route was four-laned from the U.S. 43 by the Tombigbee River southward to accommodate increasing truck traffic to industrial areas.
+SR 69 ends at SR 177 north of Downtown Jackson.

-Alabama 177 represents the original routing of U.S. 43, which now bypasses the city to the northwest on a four-lane alignment.
+Historically, SR 177 represents the original alignment for U.S. 43.
+U.S. 43 bypasses the city to the northwest on a four-lane alignment.

 02/10/02 by AARoads